Make sure you are prepared for your programme. Check out these tips and policies to help you do so.

 The above items will be collected prior to arrival and upon arrival.

-All medical issues that occur on Learn International programs must be reported as soon as possible to Learn International staff, for the best and quickest support to be provided by on-site staff team.
+All medical issues that occur on Learn International programmes must be reported as soon as possible to Learn International staff, for the best and quickest support to be provided by on-site staff team.

 Further, participants are fully responsible for understanding their current health insurance and international health insurance coverage, benefits, and claims processes.
-Learn International is not liable or responsible for any benefits, complaints or deficit policies not covering health needs or claims made by a participant with their health insurance(s).
+It is the sole responsibility of the applicant to ensure that their insurance coverage is sufficient for the duration of their programme.
+Learn International is not liable or responsible for any deficit in benefits, complaints handling or policies not covering health needs or claims made by a participant with their health insurance(s).

-Learn International has 24/7 staff available to assist participants, faculty and staff for general support (logistics) and any emergencies that may arise, so no participant will be on their own in a time of need.
+Learn International has 24/7 staff available to assist participants, faculty and staff for general support (logistics) and any emergencies that may arise.
+Non-emergencies will be addressed during normal working hours 9:00-5:30pm (Irish time zone).

 While we cannot guarantee safety due to unforeseen occurrences or things out of our control, we provide necessary precautions to keep participants and staff safe to the best of our ability.